Membership

 NAMSS Proposed Bylaws Changes

-Following our Town Hall meeting in November which reviewed our proposed bylaws changes, we’ve heard from several members with concerns about the proposal to shift from an election to a selection process for the Secretary-Treasurer position.
-We appreciate those who were willing to directly share feedback and concerns.
+Following our Town Hall meeting in November which reviewed our proposed bylaws changes, we heard from members with concerns about the proposal to shift from an election to a selection process for the Secretary-Treasurer position.
+Based on your feedback, the Board of Directors has decided not to move forward with our recommendation to shift from an election to a selection process for the Secretary-Treasurer role.
+We will continue to host an election for Director at Large and Secretary-Treasurer positions and work to improve membership engagement in elections.

 • Updates to language to spell out officer positions